Best Installment Loans in January 2026

 Upgrade makes more sense if you’re working on your credit.
 Excellent credit borrowers will probably find lower rates with a company like LightStream.

-- Be a U.S. citizen or permanent resident or live in the U.S. with a valid visa
+- Citizenship: Be a U.S. citizen, permanent resident or live in the U.S. with a valid visa

-- Have a verifiable bank account and email address
+- Administrative: Have a valid bank account and email address

 - Next-day loans possible